 Cancellation/Trip Interruption Insurance:

-$1995 CDN covers guided climbing and instruction, hut fees, out-trip meals and use of specialized group climbing gear.
+$2495 CDN covers guided climbing and instruction, hut fees, out-trip meals, and the use of specialized group climbing gear.

 Not included: Transportation, Canmore accommodation, Goods & Services Tax (GST).